-- A. Transportation and travel time for employee(s) on temporary assignment to another road shop shall be provided when the employee's commute in miles to the temporarily assigned road shop exceeds his/her regular commute miles from his/her residence to his/her regular road shop. - B. Employer shall reimburse employees for authorized use of private automobiles for County business or in the performance of his/her official duties at the rate established by the Internal Revenue Service for actual miles traveled.
-In no event shall reimbursement for miles driven exceed an amount equal to the round trip coach airfare of a common carrier.
-Mileage reimbursement shall not be paid for miles driven by an employee from his/her usual place of residence and usual work locations. - C. Reimbursement for travel and training shall be as set forth below: - 1.
+- A. Transportation and travel time for employee(s) on temporary assignment to another road shop will be provided when the employee's commute in miles to the temporarily assigned road shop exceeds the employee's regular commute miles from their residence to their regular road shop. - B. Employer will reimburse employees for authorized use of private automobiles for County business or in the performance of their official duties at the rate established by the Internal Revenue Service for actual miles traveled.
+In no event will reimbursement for miles driven exceed an amount equal to the round trip coach airfare of a common carrier.
+Mileage reimbursement will not be paid for miles driven by an employee from their usual place of residence and usual work locations. - C. Reimbursement for travel and training will be as set forth below: - 1.
 Mandatory Training.
-Employees who are required to attend a training class by their supervisor shall be reimbursed for all time spent in training.
+Employees who are required to attend a training class by their supervisor will be reimbursed for all time spent in training.
 In addition, employees will be paid for time spent traveling to and from the training class (including passengers and drivers).
 If the use of a private automobile is authorized, the owner of the vehicle will also receive mileage reimbursement when driving to and from the training location and their regular work location.
-However, if the training site is closer to the vehicle owner's home, that employee shall be paid for the mileage to and from his/her residence and the training location.

-- 2. Voluntary Training.
-Employees attending a voluntary training class will be paid for time spent in training during the employee's regular work hours.
+However, if the training site is closer to the vehicle owner's home, that employee will be paid for the mileage to and from their residence and the training location. - 2.
+Voluntary Training.
+Employees attending a pre-approved voluntary training class will be paid for time spent in training during the employee's regular work hours.
 The employees will only be paid for travel time when it falls within their regular work hours (including passengers and drivers).
 If the use of a private automobile is authorized, the owner of the vehicle will also receive mileage reimbursement for driving to and from the training location and their regular work location.
-However, if the training site is closer to the vehicle owner's home, that employee shall be paid for the mileage to and from his/her residence and the training location.

-- 3. Examples of Training.
+However, if the training site is closer to the vehicle owner's home, that employee will be paid for the mileage to and from their residence and the training location. - 3.
+Examples of Training. - a.

-- a.
 Examples of Mandatory Training include: